asantos00/website/content/blog/second-adventure-in-deno-land.md

 > Moved from https://github.com/justjavac/vscode-deno to https://github.com/denoland/vscode_deno in order to have an "official" Deno plugin.

-It works very well, even though it still has a small problem of when cmd + click on external dependencies, it does not assume it's language.
+It works very well, even though it still has a small problem of when cmd + click on external dependencies, it does not detect the language.
 It should detect automatically if it is a javascript of a ts file and highlight it accordingly.

-It's probably an **oportunity for contribution** that I might take, after I get the time to understand the code
+I'm sure it will be fixed soon but it's also an **oportunity for contribution** that I might take, after I get the time to understand the code from vscode and the plugin itself.

 ## Documentation

-Another of the advantages presented by Ryan in his talk has that deno included a documentation generator (as well as other tools) on the official bynary.
+Another of the advantages presented by Ryan in his talk has that deno included a documentation generator on the official bynary.
 The documentation generator doesn't have (yet) a section on the website, but we'll explore it a bit here.

 ### Documentation of remote modules

-Deno caching local modules allows stuff like coding in an airplane (that was also possible in node).
+Deno caching local modules allows stuff like coding in an airplane (that was also possible in node if you have ran `npm install` before).
 However, deno provides a cool way to see the third party code documentation without having to browse the code.

 ```bash
 $ deno doc https://deno.land/std/http/server.ts
 ```

-This outputs the methods exposed by the standard library http server.
+This outputs the methods exposed by the standard library's http server.

 ````
 function listenAndServe(addr: string | HTTPOptions, handler: (req: ServerRequest) => void): Promise<void>